mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

    file starting with c.
 This is fixed in subsequent versions.

 ..
 NOTE::
    CGNS now supports two output types: HDF5 and the Advanced Data Format (ADF) format.
    While HDF5 is the officially supported format, its compatibility with other tools is sparse.
    Therefore, for using MDO Lab codes, the ADF format is recommended.
-   Installing and linking HDF5 is therefore not recommended.
+   The rest of the instructions use ADF and not HDF5.

 Download and unpack the source directory, from your packages directory: